freezy/node-pind/README.md

 Development Principles
 ======================

-* Get up and running with the least possible effort (not there yet).
+* Get up and running with the least possible effort.
-* Be as lightweight as possible - it's for running on a cab (check).
+* Be as lightweight as possible - it's for running on a cab.
-* Be responsive - nobody likes slow applications (check).
+* Be responsive - nobody likes slow applications.
-* Be beautiful - minimal yet elegant (check).
+* Be beautiful - minimal yet elegant.

 Platforms